 Cybersecurity and cybercrime experts make extensive use of WHOIS to thwart and respond to a varied set of threats.
-Information contained within WHOIS is invaluable in these efforts and practitioners have been disheartened to see it's accuracy and availability decrease over time.
+Information contained within WHOIS is invaluable in these efforts and practitioners have been disheartened to see its accuracy and availability decrease over time.
 We find that ICANN has neglected to respond to the needs of this community both in the accuracy of WHOIS data and in response times for access and action.

 For something so simple as WHOIS the protocol, it is unfortunate that WHOIS the policy has become so complex and unmanageable.